shay-y/radjust/README.md

-In replicability analysis we seek to reject the null hypothesis of no replicability in favor of the alternative hypothesis of replicability: that the findings were replicated across the studies.
+In replicability analysis we seek to reject the null hypothesis of no replicability in favor of the alternative hypothesis of replicability: that the finding replicated across the studies.
 We do so by testing for signal in both studies.
 This is in contrast to a typical meta-analysis, where the test can also reject when only a single study has signal.